 Continued learning and support is key to developing a successful product.
 Yet many developers leave you once your digital product has been created.

 However, IT Enterprise not only helps to support your launch but continues to work with you afterwards until you are satisfied with the viability and success of your product.
 It makes who you choose to develop your product just as important as how it is developed.

 Want to maximise your MVPs chances of success?

 If you’d like to find out more about how you can develop your own minimum viable product, sign up for an exclusive MVP discovery session.

-By signing up, you will receive learning resources and an exclusive 1-on-1 session.
+By signing up, you will receive learning resources and exclusive 1-on-1 planning session.
 We will discuss your product and define the priorities, aims, and how it could be achieved.
-Over the course of the workshop, we will complete the initial planning stage of developing an MVP.
+Over the course of the workshop, we would have completed the initial planning stage of developing an MVP.